JAdpp/BrickSmart-backend/README.md

 # BrickSmart-Text to LEGO Tutorial Generator (Backend)

-This project provides a Django-based backend for generating 3D models from text and images, converting these models into LEGO brick instructions, and providing guided assembly steps.
+This project provides a Django-based backend for generating 3D models from text, converting these models into LEGO brick instructions, and providing guided assembly steps.

 ## Features